-The structure of the Council comprises of the Chief Executive’s Unit and three Departments.
-Within each Department are Services, and within Services are Teams.
+The structure of the Council comprises of seven Services, and within each Service are Teams.
 These are described below in broad terms.
 The structure of the Council is illustrated in the following Organisational Chart.

-- The Community Services Department covers all aspects of education, learning and support.
-From Early Learning through to Adult Learning, from Childcare to Youth Services and all Schools and Learning Establishments.
-This Department consists of the Education Service.
+- Education: from Early Learning through to Adult Learning, from Childcare to Youth Services and all Schools and Learning Establishments.

 Council staff have an annual Performance Review, the objectives for each member of staff contribute to delivering their Teams' Plan, these in turn contribute to delivering the Service Plan.
-The Plans for each Service contribute to deliver the aims of the Department and the overall Council Plan.
-Every individual, team, service and department therefore contributes to delivering our vision - Making Argyll and Bute a place people choose to Live, Learn, Work and do Business.
+The Plans for each Service contribute to deliver the overall Council Plan.
+Every individual, team and service therefore contributes to delivering our vision - Making Argyll and Bute a place people choose to Live, Learn, Work and do Business.

 Service Plans – Service Plans set out the key service delivery aims for the financial year and are aligned to the Corporate Plan and ABOIP through the Business Outcomes.
 Within each Service Plan is an overview of the service with finance and personnel resources.
 The Service Plan also contains the detail of all the agreed measures to deliver the Plan.
 This includes the target, timescale and benchmark information for each measure.
 The Service Plans are agreed at the Council meeting in February each year where the budget is also set.
 The Service Plans are then presented as Scorecards to monitor and report our performance on a quarterly basis.
 You can find more information on each Service here.